 Mount Ruapehu, Tongariro National Park

-The Round the Mountain Track is a 4 - 6 day backcountry alpine adventure around Mount Ruapehu.
-It showcases the varied volcanic landscapes and alpine vegetation on the flanks of this active volcano and the North Island's highest mountain.
+The Round the Mountain Track is a 4 - 6 day backcountry alpine adventure around the active volcano Mount Ruapehu.
+It showcases the varied volcanic landscapes and alpine vegetation on the flanks of the North Island's highest mountain.

 It is ideal for those seeking solitude, magnificent mountain views and a more remote, backcountry experience.
 There are six huts with campsites available.